NBA Rumors: LA Lakers ‘Building A Relationship’ With Giannis Antetokounmpo’s Agency Ahead Of 2021 Free Agency

 The Lakers did the same thing before they pursued LeBron James in the 2018 free agency.
 In the summer of 2017, they formed connections with Rich Paul of Klutch Sports Group by bringing one of his clients, Kentavious Caldwell-Pope, to Los Angeles.
 It wouldn’t be surprising if the Lakers are doing the same thing with Antetokounmpo.

 Antetokounmpo is currently one of the best active players in the league.
-His arrival in Los Angeles would tremendously boost their performance on both ends of the floor and enable them to form the best Big Three in the league history with James and Anthony Davis.
+His arrival in Los Angeles would tremendously boost their performance on both ends of the floor and enable them to form the best Big Three in league history with James and Anthony Davis.
 Also, the successful acquisition of Antetokounmpo would bridge the gap to the next era of Lakers’ basketball when James officially ends his NBA career.

-However, bringing the “Greek Freak” to the Lakers would be extremely difficult, especially after LeBron and AD agreed to massive contract extensions this fall.
-To make salary cap room for Antetokounmpo, they would be needing to trade Caldwell-Pope, Gasol, and their 2021 first-round pick after the draft without taking any salary back.
-They should also convince Davis to take a discount of approximately $10 million next offseason.
+However, bringing the “Greek Freak” to the Lakers would be extremely difficult, especially after James and AD agreed to massive contract extensions this fall.
+To make salary cap room for Antetokounmpo, they would need to trade Caldwell-Pope, Gasol, and their 2021 first-round pick after the draft without taking any salary back.
+They would also have to convince Davis to take a cut of approximately $10 million next offseason.

 Aside from KCP and Gasol, the Lakers would also be forced to part ways with some important members of their rotation, including Kyle Kuzma, Alex Caruso, Harrell, and Schroder.
 As of now, acquiring Antetokounmpo may just be a pipe dream for the Lakers.
-However, it’s interesting to see how far Lakers GM Rob Pelinka is willing to go if the “Greek Freak” expressed his desire to join the Purple and Gold in the 2021 free agency.
+However, it’s interesting to see how far Lakers GM Rob Pelinka is willing to go if the “Greek Freak” expressed a desire to join the Purple and Gold in free agency.